-Explain: This week we have talked about things we can build.
+Explain: This week we have talked about tools and things we can build.
 Another word for build is construct.
 Say, construct.
 (Children repeat, construct.)

 Indicate your book choice.
 Ask: What do you predict this book is about?
-(Children respond.)
+(Volunteers respond.)
 Why?
 Let's read to see if you are correct.

 Read the book, pausing briefly to discuss new vocabulary as it is introduced.
-Ask and answer questions about the book.
+Have the children describe the relationship between the illustrations in the book and the text.
+Children ask and answer questions about the book.